 Keep in mind, not all backlinks are created equal.
 Google looks at various factors to determine the worth of your backlinks.
 Here are a couple:

-Relevance: The site pages pointing to yours need to be relevant to your topic and industry.
+- Relevance: The site pages pointing to yours must be relevant to your topic and industry.
 Otherwise, they won’t add much to your credibility.
-For example, say you’re a health and wellness organization that has backlinks from two pages, one about installing air conditioners and another about meal prepping.
+For example, say you’re a health and wellness organization with backlinks from two pages, one about installing air conditioners and another about meal prepping.
 Chances are, the latter link will provide more value.

-Developed by SEO software company, Moz, domain authority (DA) is a search engine ranking score.
+Developed by SEO software company Moz, domain authority (DA) is a search engine ranking score.

 The score ranges from one to 100.
 A higher score indicates a greater ability to rank well on search engines.
 You can check your DA using Moz’s Link Explorer.

-So how do you carry out these on-page and off-page SEO tactics without wanting to pull your hair out?
+So, how do you carry out these on-page and off-page SEO tactics without wanting to pull your hair out?
 Luckily, there are SEO strategies that can help you stay on track and fulfill Google’s ranking guidelines.

 1. Keyword Research